This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lake Pukaki gets its water from the Tasman Glacier below Mount Cook.
 That’s why the water is crystal clear and ice-cold.

-The north end of Lake Pukaki is surrounded by the Southern Alps with Mount Cook in the middle, and the south end has lower rolling hills.
+The north end of Lake Pukaki is surrounded by the Southern Alps with Mount Cook in the middle, and the south end has green rolling hills.

 Lake Pukaki shoreline

-You can see lots of moraine all over round the lake.
+You can see a lot of moraine all over round the lake.
 Lake Pukaki was created when moraine from a glacier blocked the valley.

-This is a lake you can’t stop looking at.
-So just sit down and enjoy the scenery.
+This is the kind of lake you just can’t stop looking at.
+So sit down and enjoy.

 Lake Pukaki in Evening Light